 This blog looks at dealing with delayed completion – whether you are a buyer or a seller.
 It provides 16 super-effective tips, steps or strategies every house buyer and seller should know about delayed completion.

-The completion date is the day the buyer of a property legally has to pay over the purchase price, or the balance of purchase price, as required by the contract of sale.
+The completion date is the day the buyer of a property legally has to pay over the purchase price, or the balance of purchase price.

 The buyer is then entitled to the keys and can move in.
 The seller must move out or give “vacant possession” – allowing the buyer to occupy the property.

 If completion is delayed, there can be a lot of annoyance, inconvenience, and distress – as well as extra or wasted legal and other costs.
 There can also be serious contractual implications for the buyer or seller at fault for the delay.

 Remember that a seller will be dealing with a buyer and a buyer with a seller.
 Therefore, whether you are a seller or a buyer, both parts of this blog will be relevant to you.